 Low sulphur grades reduce SO₂ and particulate emissions

-Lower smoke and HC emissions compared to heavier fuels
+Lower smoke compared to low-cetane diesel fuels

 Long-haul logistics vehicles